bacongobbler/portfolio/README.md

     * Python
     * Ruby
     * HTML/CSS
-* Experience with common libraries such as:
-    * Go stdlib
-    * Django
 * Proficient and comfortable in an agile environment
 * Proficient with most Operating Systems such as:
     * Debian